 When is a licence required?

-Anyone who breeds dogs for sale is required to hold a licence issued by the Local Authority under the Breeding of Dogs Act 1973 (as amended).
+Anyone who breeds dogs for sale is required to hold a licence issued by the Local Authority under The Animal Welfare (Licensing of Activities Involving Animals) (England) Regulations 2018.

 Breeding bitches are included if:

 - they are kept at any time during the 12 month period by the applicant/licence holder at the premises at which they are carrying on the business of breeding dogs for sale

 - they are kept at those premises by any of their relatives (i.e. parent, grandparent, child, grandchild, brother, sister, aunt, uncle, niece or nephew or someone with whom they live as a couple)

 - if they are kept by any other person by a contract or other arrangement with them.

 You will not be granted a licence if you have been disqualified from any of the following:

 - from keeping an animal boarding establishment